Usage

 "function".
 This device function well."

-very: use sparingly.
+very: to be utilized sparingly.

-Better to repeat the adnoun.
-E.g. a very sweet girl => a sweet
+Better to repeat the adjective.
+E.g. a very sweet girl -> a sweet

 sweet girl.